hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 ## Fin

-In this blog post, I talked about how atoms, however you might call them, are an interesting if often glossed over data type for many languages.
+In this blog post, I talked about how atoms, or whatever you call them, are an interesting, if often glossed-over data type for many languages.
 They are useful for a wide range of applications while having fairly limited functionality.

 I hope you enjoyed this blog post!
 See you soon!